Kedakai/manage-single-webnode/README.md

 - nginx
 - mysql (later mariadb)

+It will also give the option to setup the following software:
+- logrotate (for nginx)

 Manage virtual-hosts (with presets) and manage all hosts FTP-accounts from one virtual host.
+ - disable will give the option to set mode = issue to disable the site, but show up another site for the domain. (e.x: Someone hasen't payed and the web page should be blocked, but the users informed)
+ - add wordpress can setup wordpress fully automatic.
+It creates the Database in mysql (or later mariadb) and will modify the wp_config.php so that the admin doesn't need to do anything.
+(Client can do the rest via Web)

 Setting up proftpd with an sqlite3 Database.